Ever try to not spend a single dollar all weekend?

 80 Fulfilling Things To Do On A No Spend Weekend In Winter

-- Sell items on Craigslist.
-Anything you wouldn’t buy again for the price you can sell it for–list it on Craigslist.
-Use the free app, don’t concern yourself to much with long descriptions, and list as many things as you can.
+- Sell items on sites like Craigslist.
+Anything you wouldn’t buy again for the price you can sell it for–list it on Craigslist (or one of these Craigslist alternatives).
+Don’t concern yourself too much with long descriptions, but do take plenty of pictures and list as many things as you can.

 - Make a goodwill run.
 Go through your closets, drawers, toys, etc… and donate what you don’t use at a local Goodwill or Salvation Army.
 Keep the receipts so you can claim the donation on your taxes.